NowakArtur97/To-Do-List/README.md

 ## Features

 - Drag and drop notes
-- Create/update/delete notes
+- Create/update/filter/delete notes
 - Delete all notes
 - Get, save, update and delete tasks from local storage

 ## To Do

-- Filter tasks
+- More task properties

 ## Getting Started